 Services that are covered for you What you must pay when you get these services For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
 If they are related to your terminal hospice condition then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. immunizations There is no coinsurance, copayment, or deductible for the Covered Medicare Part B services include: pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
-Pneumonia vaccine B, and COVID-19 vaccines. • Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
-Inpatient hospital care \$150 copayment each day for Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
+Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day. days 1 to 10 and \$0 copayment each day for days 11 to 90 for Medicare-covered hospital care. \$0 copayment for additional Medicare-covered days.
+The day before you are discharged is your last inpatient day.
+You pay the 2023 Original Medicare cost-sharing amounts. \$1,600 deductible; \$0 copayment each day for days 1 to 60; \$400 copayment each day for days 61 to 90; \$800 copayment each day for days 91 to 150 (lifetime reserve days).

-Services that are covered for you What you must pay when you get these services Covered services include but are not limited to: Medicare hospital benefit periods do not apply.
-(See Semi-private room (or a private room if medically necessary) definition of benefit periods in Meals including special diets the chapter titled Definitions of Regular nursing services Important Words.)
-For inpatient hospital care, the cost-sharing Costs of special care units (such as intensive care or coronary described above applies each care units) time you are admitted to the Drugs and medications hospital.
-Lab tests For each inpatient hospital stay, X-rays and other radiology services you are covered for unlimited Necessary surgical and medical supplies days as long as the hospital stay is covered in accordance with Use of appliances, such as wheelchairs plan rules.
-Operating and recovery room costs Cost shares are applied starting on the first day of admission and Physical, occupational, and speech language therapy include the day of discharge.
+Services that are covered for you What you must pay when you get these services Covered services include but are not limited to: Medicare hospital benefit periods apply.
+Semi-private room (or a private room if medically necessary) A benefit period begins on the Meals including special diets first day you go to a Medicare-covered inpatient Regular nursing services hospital or a skilled nursing Costs of special care units (such as intensive care or coronary facility.
+The benefit period ends care units) when you haven't been an inpatient at any hospital or SNF Drugs and medications for 60 days in a row.
+If you go to Lab tests the hospital (or SNF) after one X-rays and other radiology services benefit period has ended, a new benefit period begins.
+There is Necessary surgical and medical supplies no limit to the number of benefit Use of appliances, such as wheelchairs periods you can have.
+Cost shares are applied starting Operating and recovery room costs on the first day of admission and Physical, occupational, and speech language therapy do not include the day of discharge.
 Inpatient substance abuse services You pay these amounts until you reach the out-of-pocket maximum.